xmtp/xmtp-js/README.md

 Use the information in this section to **experiment** with providing group chat in your app.

+This section refers to both `GroupConversation` and `GroupChat`:

+- `GroupConversation` is similar to `ConversationV1` or `ConversationV2` provided by the SDK.
+These conversations are just a way to send and receive messages.
+- `GroupChat` is a wrapper around `GroupConversation` that knows about things like group chat titles, keeping the group chat member list in sync, and basically handling any richer features beyond just sending and receiving messages.

 ### Enable group chat for your Client

 The first step is to enable group chat for your Client: